wyvertux/wyverkiss/INSTALL.md

 ```

 - Repositories are stored in ~/repos/ which is a per-user configuration.
-- There is a git repository called 'wyverkiss' containing four `kiss`
+- There is a git repository called `wyverkiss` containing four `kiss`
   repositories.
 - There is a directory called personal, not tracked by git.
 - The personal directory contains two `kiss` repositories.